Why do I need to avoid Tobacco and Alcohol?

-During surgery, your oxygen levels will be monitored and one of the most common ways of doing this is with a probe placed on your finger.
+During surgery, your oxygen levels will be monitored, and one of the most common ways of doing this is with a probe placed on your finger.
 Nail polish and acrylic nails can interfere with this, so you may be asked to remove the polish or acrylics before you arrive.
-Some surgeons might agree to letting you keep your acrylics on, so long as you remove one from each hand, but it’s best to discuss with the clinic prior to admission.
+Some surgeons might agree to let you keep your acrylics on, so long as you remove one from each hand, but it’s best to discuss with the clinic prior to admission.

 Why do I have to remove my jewellery?

 A major concern during surgery is the effect metal has on electrocautery, the technique routinely used to electrically seal bleeding vessels.
 Wearing metal jewellery may cause an electrical arc, resulting in mild to severe burns.

 Why can’t I wear make-up?